 The Buddha in the eight scene carvings is usually flanked by his two main disciples, either in the form of Bodhisattva’s or monks.
 The most common scenes are the nativity scene, showing Maya giving birth to Siddhartha, the taming of the Nalagari elephant, the descent from Tavatimhsa heaven, the first sermon, the Parileyyaka when the Buddha talked about the Dharma and the twin miracles, with the central Buddha and the Buddha in Parinirvana making up the eight scenes.

 Elephants, lions and other mythological entities are carved into the lower part of the plaques, whilst two Naga Kings support the Buddha.
 Some andagu sculptures show Mara’s army and his dancing daughters.

-According to Gordon Luce’s book “Old Burma – Early pagan”, the scenes shown in these stelae are not always in the same order and that they can vary in their placement, the scenes as I have links to may not be exactly as stated.
-The links suggested for each scene are more for explanation of the scenes generally found on these beautiful intricate beige stone carvings found in Myanmar.
+According to Gordon Luce’s book “Old Burma – Early Pagan”, the scenes shown in these plaques are not always in the same order and that they can vary in their placement.